Stability for moduli spaces of manifolds with conical singularities: Introduction

 where the longest and most delicate step is the deduction in \S\ref{s:proof-symm-diff-groups} of Theorem \ref{tmain} from Theorem \ref{tlabelled}.

 \paragraph{Acknowledgements.} The author would like to thank Federico Cantero Mor{\'a}n, S{\o}ren Galatius, James Griffin, Allen Hatcher, Geoffroy Horel, Alexander Kupers, Oscar Randal-Williams and Ulrike Tillmann for many enlightening discussions during the preparation of this article.
+He would also like to thank Diarmuid Crowley and Arkadiy Skopenkov for helpful discussions about parametric connected sum, and for pointing out several references.